 This research is descriptive qualitative.
-According to Horvat (2015:8), qualitative research is particularly well suited to describe and understand the process or problems.
+According to Horvat (2015, p.
+8), qualitative research is particularly well suited to describe and understand the process or problems.
 The purpose of this descriptive study is to make descriptions, descriptions, or paintings systematically, factually, and accurately.
 This study does not require statistical testing; is temporary and subject to change during data collection and analysis.

-In collecting data, the researcher used a questionnaire.
+In collecting data in this research by using a questionnaire.
+A questionnaire is a structured collection of questions to collect some data from a topic of study (Gratton & Jones, 2004).
 The type of questionnaire used is an online questionnaire.
-The type of questionnaire used is the closed-ended question.
-The respondents were asked to complete the questionnaire electronically and the result could be seen then analyzed by the researcher (Gratton & Jones, 2010).
-The respondents of this research were the 155 students of the fifth semester in ITB AAS Indonesia, Surakarta.
-They were asked to fill the online questionnaire which consists of several questions related to the evaluation of synchronous learning by using Zoom which was streamed on YouTube Live Streaming during the English teaching and learning process in the academic year 2020/2021.
+The respondents are asked to complete the questionnaire electrosically and the result can be seen then analyzed by the researcher (Gratton & Jones, 2010).
+The subject of this research is the 155 students of the fifth-semester in ITB AAS Indonesia, Surakarta.
+They are asked to fill the online questionnaire which consists of several questions related to the evaluation of synchronous learning by using Zoom which is streamed on Live YouTube during the English teaching and learning process in the academic year 2020/2021.

-In analyzing data, the researcher used three steps of analysis such as data reduction, data display, and conclusion (Punch, 2013:172).
-In data reduction, the researcher reduced data to select and summarize the incoming data.
-In presenting data, the researcher synthesized complex information into a systematic form, so that it became simpler and provided the possibility of drawing data conclusions with brief descriptions, charts, tables, or graphs.
-Then, the researcher made conclusions based on what has been previously analyzed.
+In analyzing data in this research by using three steps of analysis such as data reduction, data display, and conclusion (Punch, 2013, p.
+172) cited in (Miles & Huberman, 1994).
+In data reduction, researchers need to reduce data to select and summarize the incoming data.
+In presenting data, researchers need to synthesize complex information into a systematic form, so that it becomes simpler and provides the possibility of drawing data conclusions with brief descriptions, charts, tables, or graphs.
+In conclusion, the researcher makes conclusions based on what has been previously analyzed.